Kecksdose/SublimeText3Configuration/README.md

     ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/local/bin/sublime

-which creates a symlink to Sublime.
+which creates a symlink to Sublime. _Hint_: If you start from a fresh Mac OS X El Capitan system, the folder `/usr/local/bin` might not exist.
+You can create is typing `sudo mkdir /usr/local/bin`.

 To create a new file from terminal, simply type

     sublime new_file.py